On infinite-dimensional state spaces: Main result

 Since we take $U$ and $V$ to stand for the unitary operators which are part of the infinite-dimensional model predicted by the theory, rather than for the actual transformation carried out on the system---which are not going to be perfect unitaries anyway, but rather quantum operations---there is no need to include error terms in the theoretical predictions\eq{check0} and\eq{check1}.

 Let us compare this method of witnessing infinite-dimensionality with doing it via testing the CCR\eq{ccr}.
 What does it mean to say that two observables $x$ and $p$ satisfy the CCR?
 Is there a device-independent test for the CCR which would thereby witness the infinite-dimensionality of the state space?
 Although the CCR has been put to experimental test~\cite{ZPK} (on a relatively small set of initial states), this rests on many assumptions about theoretical models for quantum optics and therefore is not device-independent.
-Our proposal is superior in this respect since it has clear operational meaning.
+Our proposal is superior in this respect since it has clear operational meaning, and is almost device-independent in the sense that the only ``device dependence'' enters through the use of a swap test.

 On the other hand, while infinite-dimensional quantum system equipped with observables satisfying the CCR are at the very heart of quantum mechanics and quantum field theory, we have not yet been able to think of any physical system which allows the experimental implementation of unitaries $U$ and $V$ satisfying $V^{-1}U^2V=U^3$, but not $V^{-1}UVU=UV^{-1}UV$.
 For example, even though linear optics on finitely many modes is concerned with infinite-dimensional state spaces, we expect that taking $U$ and $V$ to be given by Bogoliubov transformations is not sufficient, since a Bogoliubov transformation is a symplectic matrix of finite size.